Whonix/kloak/README.md

 The time between key press and release events are typically used to identify users by their typing behavior.
 The pattern of mouse movements and clicks can be used in a similar fashion. `kloak` obfuscates these time intervals and patterns by introducing a random delay between the physical input events and the arrival of input events at the application, for example a web browser.
 For mice, the number of input events is also obfuscated by combining many small mouse move events into a few mouse jumps.
 This also obfuscates the exact shape of the mouse movement path.

-`kloak` grabs the input device and sends delayed input events to the Wayland compositor using emulated input protocols.
+kloak grabs the input device and sends delayed input events to the Wayland compositor using emulated input protocols.
 Grabbing the device disables any other application from reading the events.
-Events are scheduled to be released at a later time as they are recieved, and a semi-random delay is introduced before they are sent to the compositor.
+Events are scheduled to be released at a later time as they are received, and a semi-random delay is introduced before they are sent to the compositor.

 ### When does it fail